claytonwramsey/www/content/blog/second-year.md

 My mom's health issues were reaching a head, and I burned an hour commuting each way to the outskirts of Houston to spend all day in a windowless concrete box; such conditions are not conducive to clarity of focus or concentration of will.
 By the end, I felt I had next to nothing to show for the summer's work, especially compared to my peers.

-Were I older and wiser, perhaps I could conclude with a motivating tale of my resourcefulness and growth; however the astute reader will note the publication date.
+Were I older and wiser, perhaps I could conclude with a motivating tale of my resourcefulness and growth; however, the astute reader will note the publication date.
 I'm writing just after the summer has ended, so I'm fresh off of that experience.
 I have some cause for hope though; during the school year, my commute becomes a ten-minute bike ride to a office with a window.
 If my surroundings can tank my productivity, then maybe my surroundings can also revive them.